 You need to do a lot of felting and be felting all day to make any money unless you’re doing larger pieces or have made your name and can increase your profit margin.
 One of the main issues that I found for crafters of all kinds is that people just do not value the hours taken to do the work and I’m not always willing to pay the amount asked.
 In addition to this, other felters who may not need the money may sell their work more cheaply than you.

-If you are creating unique pieces that are quality than you will eventually break through the market.
+If you are creating unique pieces that are quality then you will eventually break through the market.
 It takes a lot of time effort and persistence and there is a lot of competition online.

 They should not stop you from pursuing your dreams it’s just something to be aware of.
-Lots of people do successful craft businesses on line including needle felting.
+Lots of people do successful craft businesses online including needle felting.

 Become an Authority In Needle Felting